 - it's located at the back of the house

-- it isn't higher than 4 metres
+- it's not higher than 4 metres at the highest point

 - any part that's a metre or less from the boundary is no higher than 2.5 metres

 - the eaves (the part where the wall meets the roof) is no higher than 3 metres